show-karma/karma-gap-sdk/readme.md

 ![img](docs/images/dfd-get-projects.png)

 In this diagram, you can already discern the benefits of using a Custom API to obtain data from the network and construct your own indexer, as opposed to relying on EAS's GraphQL API.
-We will delve into this further in [Chapter 8](#8-custom-api).
+We will delve into this further in [Section 8](#8-custom-api).

 > **Note**: GAP currently does not fully support multichain, and creating more than one instance can result in unexpected errors when using the fetcher.
 This feature is currently under development.

 ### Attestations

+All the data in the protocol is stored as attestations using [EAS](https://attest.sh).
 Attestations are categorized into various types of entities to establish a relationship between them and enable users to modify their attestation details without losing references to the main attestation.
 As a result, entities like community, project, grant, and members require two attestations: the first defines the entity, and the second defines its details.
 Due to this structure, all these entities will include a `details` property that contains all the data inserted into that attestation.
 For example:

 ```ts
 import { Project } from '@show-karma/karma-gap-sdk';